AmeriCorps VISTA works to support academic success and leadership development

 “I could see ways in which the situation could be better and that there were gaps in the services being offered to first-generation low-income students.
-I wanted to get involved to close those gaps so that fewer people fall through the cracks,” said Flibotte, who double majored in anthropology and international relations.
+I wanted to get involved to close those gaps so that fewer people fall through the cracks,” said Flibotte, who uses the pronoun they.

 Now, as the First-Generation Low-Income Student Success AmeriCorps VISTA within Wheaton’s Center for Social Justice and Community Impact, Flibotte is getting that opportunity to meaningfully impact these students.